MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-See-One-Movie/content.md

 $ git push
 ```

 Commit your code to your movies feature branch.
-Don't merge with master just yet, because we still got some work to do on this feature.
+Don't merge with main just yet, because we still got some work to do on this feature.
 Onward!